Study Abroad

 Study international construction and engineering project management in one of the most dynamic, multicultural cities in the world: Dubai.

-Dubai is known for rapid growth and incredible development ambition.
+Dubai is known for its rapid growth and incredible development ambition.
 It is home to the world’s tallest building (Burj Khalifa), the world’s largest Mall (Dubai Mall), the Palm Islands, and numerous other noteworthy developments.

-The country continues rapid development and students will have the opportunity to visit and explore active construction projects while studying the differences between US construction activity and international practices.
+The country continues rapid development, and students will have the opportunity to visit and explore active construction projects while studying the differences between US construction activity and international practices.

 The Program